 - “Mind: Speech about the future”.

 I really think you’re reaching too far here.
 Even though Martin does mention the future in this speech, it is basically a speech about how the Constitution of the United States, which says all these nice things about how “all men are created equal”, hasn’t lived up to its promise where black people are concerned, and so black people are here today to say “Enough!”
 And this is why I chose the rubric “Courage”.
 Because you can imagine how much courage it must take to stand up, look the United States Government in the face, and say: do something about segregation because we’re fed up and we’re not going to take it anymore!
 That’s real courage!

 - “Mind: Speech, repeats the same thing”.

 No. What you’re referring to here is a literary device: “I have a dream today!
 I have a dream this afternoon!”
 This is poetry!
 This is how black preachers talk, how they deliver their sermons.
 They’re like songs, the chorus of songs, they repeat a phrase over and over again and it gets the audience shouting and clapping and standing up.
 It’s not a symptom.
-This rubric refers to…I actually knew somebody once who literally kept repeating the same thing over and over again and it was so annoying I finally had to tell him, “Will you stop talking?!!!!
+This rubric refers to…I actually knew somebody once who literally kept repeating the same thing over and over again and it was so annoying I finally had to say to him, “Will you stop talking?????
 You’re saying the same thing over and over again!!!”
 Lachesis does that.